lojban/jbovlaste/README.md

 Many other dictionaries and tools are based on _la.jbovlaste._; refer to the [Lojban website](http://lojban.org/) for more information.

 The Lojban wiki page devoted to jbovlaste is https://mw.lojban.org/papri/la_jbovlaste

+# Site Problems

+If the site throws an error about a tmp directory, someone needs to ssh to jukni.lojban.org and run "sudo service httpd restart"